Great Hospital: Buildings

 St. Helen's House is a Grade II* Listed building currently in use at the nursing home, but is not part of the Great Hospital as it was originally a residence separate from the Hospital.
 The house has a painting said to be the work of Angelica Kauffman.

 Masters of the Great Hospital

 The Head of the Great Hospital is called 'Master'.
 Hamon de Calthorpe was the first Master in 1256, and sixty-four Masters have followed him until the present day.
 Substantial changes that modernised the Great Hospital and ensured that it was a model community for the elderly going into the twenty-first century were initiated by Jack Davies Shaw, Master from 1965 until 1980.
-The first female Master was Dorothy North from 2000 until 2007, and the current Master is Mr Andrew Barnes.
+The first female Master was Dorothy North from 2000 until 2007, and the current Master is Gina Dormer.